josemarluedke/glimmer-docgen-typescript/README.md

 Extract information from Glimmer components to generate documentation using typescript parser/checker.

-- It works sign signature interface (Args, Blocks, Element);
+- It works with signature interface (Args, Blocks, Element);
 - It works with Glint and `gts` files;